 Use actual words while talking to your baby.
-Say “orange” instead of “olange” because the child loves to imitate you.
+Say “orange” instead of “olange”.
+Speaking to your baby using “baby talk” is not encouraged, because the child loves to imitate you.
 Wrong words will send the wrong signal to the child.
 It’s okay to blabber with them once in a while, though.

 You might think it’s early to introduce them to words, but you’re helping them learn their first words.
 When they say their first words, which generally happens at around six months, you would want to hear real words, such as “mama” or “dada.”